microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 In bones, it is not possible to visually monitor the described color change.
 Correct perfusion of the neighboring soft tissues serves as an indirect marker of the perfusion within the bone.
 Therefore, to achieve a good perfusion of the vessels within the bone, the perfusion time was significantly prolonged (at least 2 ml extra volume of contrast agent after all the superficial tissues of the extremity or head turned blue).
-Such a prolonged perfusion protocol ensured adequate perfusion of the bones of murine hind limbs (Fig.
+Such a prolonged perfusion protocol ensured adequate perfusion of the bones of murine hind limbs (see Fig. @fig:1).
-1).
 After harvesting, the samples were fixed by immersion in 4% paraformaldehyde (PFA) solution and then scanned using microCT scanners (Bruker microCT, Kontich, Belgium).
-Figure 1 shows the bone microstructure and vascularization of a tibia of a 21-month-old VEGF transgenic male mouse.
+Figure @fig:1 shows the bone microstructure and vascularization of a tibia of a 21-month-old VEGF transgenic male mouse.
 This visualization approach enabled a simultaneous display of bone, its vascularization, and their segmentation.
 Therefore, as presented in our other study, using the obtained datasets we could quantitatively show that the age-related osteoporosis diminishes with improved vascularization [@doi:10.1126/science.abc8479].